 Both the Renthal Fatbar 35 and the Ibis Adjustable Width scored in the middle of the pack in terms of control.
 The Ibis bar offers a relatively high degree of compliance for a carbon handlebar, and they don't feel quite as stout as the 35mm clamp competition when the going gets rough and super rowdy.
 The Fatbar also generally felt good from a control standpoint, although they couldn't match the damping or precise steering feel of the top-rated carbon competition.

-Very stiff options, like the Diety Blacklabel 800 and the Enve M7 offer incredibly precise handling, though the hand fatigue caused by their lack of compliance and vibration damping reduces their control score.
-Once you can barely feel your hands it becomes less easy to control your bike.
+Very stiff options, like the Deity Blacklabel 800 and the Enve M7, offer incredibly precise handling.
+However, the hand fatigue caused by their lack of compliance and vibration damping reduces their control score.
+Once you can barely feel your hands, it becomes less easy to control your bike.
 On the other end of the spectrum, the Spank Oozy Vibrocore felt especially compliant and low on stiffness.
 This reduced stiffness made this bar feel less responsive to steering input, especially as speeds increased.

 All of the aluminum models we tested weigh more than their carbon counterparts.
 The lightest of the aluminum bars were the Spank Ozy Vibrocore 780 at just 278g, impressive considering the addition of the Vibrocore foam inside the bar.
 Our Best Buy winning Renthal Fatbar tipped the scales at 311g, while the ultra-stiff downhill-oriented Deity Blacklabel was the heaviest by far at 340g.